linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 I have used t-tests calculation for numeric variables to compare their means between different loan statuses.
 And in the end, we have found that there was significant differences in all numeric variables we analyzed between loans that are 'fully paid' and 'charged off'.

-For futher analysis, if we build a model to predict which loan applicants might default, it would be a good idea to include all these numeric variables in the model.
+If we build a model to predict which loan applicants might default, it would be a good idea to include all these numeric variables in the model.

 ### B2.
 Categorical  variables vs Loan status

 The categorical variables we need to analyze is:

-(1) Term
+- (1) Term
-(2) Grade
+- (2) Grade
-(3) Home ownership
+- (3) Home ownership
-(4) Verification status
+- (4) Verification status
-(5) Issue year
+- (5) Issue year
-(6) Purpose
+- (6) Purpose
-(7) State
+- (7) State

 When it comes to categorical variables, my approach involves comparing the distribution of different categories within each variable.
 The goal is to identify significant differences in distribution patterns between loans that are 'fully paid' and those that are 'charged off'.
 This analysis will provide valuable insights into how specific categories within these variables could be influential factors in determining loan status.